Avoid Fishy Taste

 , you will want ice and a cooler available to transport your cleaned fillets home in a cold environment to keep them fresh till freezing - and the fresher the fish you avoid fishy taste.

-Many fish have portions of their meat that is muscle but contain a much stronger taste than the rest of the meat.
+Many fish have portions of their fillet that is muscle but consists of a more oily stronger taste than the rest of the meat.
 In the case of white bass and wipers they have red meat.
-When removed these fillets taste much like other white fish - like crappie, walleye, bass.
-The nice thing is this red meat is usually close to the surface, or in a small v shape down the center of the fillet and is easily removed.
+When removed, these fillets taste much like other white fish - like crappie, walleye, bass.
+The nice thing is this red meat is usually close to the surface, or in a small "V" shape down the center of the fillet and is easily removed.
+Even the dreaded Asian Carp, the fish that jumps out of many of our river systems when a boat passes by, is good tasting when its read meat is removed.

 Avoid Freezer Burn